Italian Goulash is a simple, budget friendly dinner. Tasty alternative to spaghetti. It’s what my grandma used to make us for easy, weeknight dinner.

 - 1 green bell pepper; diced

 - ¼ teaspoon pepper

 - In a large sauce pot add in your chopped onions, peppers, garlic, and one tablespoon olive oil.
-Saute for about 2 minutes.
-Add a little salt and then add in your ground beef.
+Sauté for about 2 minutes.
+Add in your ground beef.
 Stirring frequently, breaking up your meat while browning.
-Once your meat is browned add in paprika and Worcester sauce.
+Once your meat is browned add salt and pepper.

-- Then add in your four cans of stewed tomatoes and large can of tomato sauce.
+- Add in your four cans of stewed tomatoes and one large can of tomato sauce.
 Bring to a low boil then reduce to a simmer.

 - Cook pasta as directed on box.
 Drain.

 - Mix pasta with sauce.
 Serve topped with parmesan.